ki8x8/e000/README.md

-If you do not know what ur doing, stick to a well vetted encryption app like https://github.com/str4d/rage
+the home made apps here are just for fun. if you want a working vetted app use  https://github.com/str4d/rage